 Rogerson Clematis Garden Welcome Sign

-The Beginner's Garden features cultivars featured in the Society "Clematis for Beginners List".
+The Beginner's Garden features cultivars featured in the Society "Recommended Clematis" (previously known as the "Clematis for Beginners List").

 They were looking wonderful on our visit, proving that it's not difficult to have a great display of clematis.